avicenamuzhaffara-rzr/cursorrepo/README.md

 After verifying the latest Git version oc terminal.
 The next thing is to add Git paths from my User files in computer.
 Adding bin and cmd path for Git (C:\Program Files\Git\bin and C:\Program Files\Git\cmd ).

 After this has been done.
-A REDME.md file can be opened in Cursor IDE to be edited
+A REDME.md file can be opened in Cursor IDE to be edited.

+To push README.md file into github, run command to verify name and github email using
+>git config user.name
+>git config user.email

+Press ctrl+s after writing down on Readme.md and the to commit use ctrl+shift + G before clicking the "+' icon and then clicking checkmark.

+To Push, simply do Ctrl+Shift+P.